RedisLabs/redislabs-docs/content/rs/_index.md

 to persistent storage.
 In addition, you can back up your dataset periodically or ad-hoc to an FTP server or AWS S3.
-Other cloud storage options, such as Azure Geo-Redundant Storage, SoftLayer Object Storage, and Google Cloud Storage, will be added in a future release.
+Other cloud storage options, such as Azure Geo-Redundant Storage, SoftLayer Object Storage, and Google Cloud Storage, are planned to be added in a future release.

 ### Predictable high-performance {#predictable-highperformance}